Links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Buds Pro review: The verdict

-If you want solid true wireless earbuds that feature active noise-canceling for less than $200, absolutely consider the Galaxy Buds Pro.
+If you want solid true wireless earbuds that feature active noise-cancelling for less than $200, absolutely consider the Galaxy Buds Pro.
 They really are great true wireless earbuds.
-The sound is great and they’re comfortable to wear, and the noise-canceling performance is impressive for the money.
+The sound is great and they’re comfortable to wear, and the noise-cancelling performance is impressive for the money.

-At $199, they barely sneak in below two Benjamins, but they’re significantly cheaper than options like the AirPods Pro and Sony WF-1000XM3.
+At $199, they barely sneak in below two Benjamins, but they’re significantly cheaper than the AirPods Pro ($249).
 They offer most of the same features as the competition, but it would have been nice to see aptX alongside the Samsung Scalable Codec.

 In short, if you want the premium true wireless earbud experience, the Galaxy Buds Pro are one of the best ways to get it.
 They check most of the boxes, and the styling is just right for everyday life.